slott56/py-web-tool/src/pyweb.rst

 ..  container:: small

-    ∎ *TanglerMake Subclass -- extends Tangler to avoid touching files that didn't change (22)*
+    ∎ *TanglerMake Subclass -- extends Tangler to avoid touching files that didn't change (32)*

 Reference Strategy
 ~~~~~~~~~~~~~~~~~~

 The Reference Strategy has two implementations.
-An instance
-of this is injected into each Chunk by the Web.
-By injecting this
-algorithm, we assure that:

-(1) each Chunk can produce all relevant reference information and

-(2) a simple configuration change can be applied to the document.

-The superclass is an abstract class that defines the interface for
-this object.
+This is a strategy that plugs into the web as a whole.
+A ``Chunk`` property collects this information
+from the ``Web`` containing the ``Chunk``.

+**TODO:** This is currently not implemented.

-..  _`Reference class hierarchy - strategies for weaving references to a chunk (23)`:
+..  _`Reference class hierarchy - strategies for weaving references to a chunk (33)`:
-..  rubric:: Reference class hierarchy - strategies for weaving references to a chunk (23) =
+..  rubric:: Reference class hierarchy - strategies for weaving references to a chunk (33) =
 ..  parsed-literal::
     :class: code